yargs/yargs-parser/README.md

 * default: `true`
 * key: `parse-positional-numbers`

-Should positional keys that look like numbers be treated as such.
+Should positional keys that look like numbers be treated as such?

 ```console
 $ node example.js 99.3